August 23rd, 2023Improving Your Open Water Technique into Late Fall

 Info About Say Yes to Life Swims (SYTLS)

 - Bring and wear all the neoprene you can.
-Water temp can vary between 42-48 degrees.
-If you are used to swimming in the Salish Sea or other salt water, the lake will feel colder, even at the same temperature.
+Water temp can hover between 50-60 degrees.
+If you are used to swimming in the Salish Sea or other salt water, the lake may feel colder, even at the same temperature.

-- Agree to keeping our “in-the-water time” to 20 minutes.
-You will get the entire 45 minute lesson, but for safety reasons, we limit your exposure to 20 minutes.
+- Agree to potentially keeping our “in-the-water time” to 20 minutes.
+You will get the entire 45 minute lesson, but depending on your experience in cold water, we MAY limit your exposure to 20 minutes.

 - Watch this Virtual Open Water Clinic.
 Info starts about four minutes in.